h-bails/whack-a-prawn/README.md

 - __Modal UX__
     - I'd like the modals to close if the user clicks anywhere outside the box.
 I'd also like to blur or grey out the background when a modal appears.

+- __Pause game__
+    - I'd like the user to be able to either pause or reset the game depending on their preference.

 ## __Languages Used__